joshtrutwin/cs340-presentation/QUESTIONS.md

    is yet another additional layer of abstraction in that the auther themselves was not the author but a prompter to Copilot or whatever AI tool was used.
 When that person is no longer with the company this kind of code will be extremely hard for those left to maintain and understand.___

+   ___One of the reasons I do not think this is as bad for Junior engineers as the doom-and-gloom people foretell is that even though senior engineers are expected to be 25% more effective at coding with chat oriented programming, what has happened is our work backlog has suddenly also increased by 50%.
+The bottom line is there will always be work for those willing to learn the most effective ways to program.___

-2. How has AI changed the job market for junior engineers?
+3. How has AI changed the job market for junior engineers?

    JDT: ___I think Junior Engineers are now expected to know something about AI and coding with an AI assistant, but this expection needs to be tempered with the understanding that Jr Engineers don't have the experience to know when AI is giving you a pile of garbage.
 There is a lot of fear about AI replacing engineers but I don't think that will happen, I don't think it CAN happen.
 Writing code can be done by AI but there still needs to be an